greyhayv/MultiDelete/README.md

 # MultiDelete
-A Tool to delete not needed Minecraft Worlds in multiple Instances of Minecraft.
+A Tool to delete not needed Minecraft Worlds in multiple Instances of Minecraft with just one click.

 ![Deleting Worlds](https://user-images.githubusercontent.com/107059342/175829141-d05fb713-1f1a-4aa6-93b5-7f8b7bba8262.png)